 The transport of unaccompanied packages is not permitted.

-Passengers are required to observe the following rules of conduct during the journey:
+Travellers are required to observe the following rules of conduct during the journey:

 The Company rejects all liability for the consequences of non-compliance with the above rules.
 The customer or their guardian is also liable to the Company for any damage caused.